 A British aid worker for Action Against Hunger and writer, Matthew Williams started out his career working as sports editor for Nottingham University's Impact Magazine as an undergraduate.
-Since then he has gone on to develop crucial journalism, communication and social media skills with a variety of newspapers and non-governmental organisations including The Scottish Times, Amnesty International and Action Against Hunger and freelancing in Israel, Lebanon, the Palestinian Territories, Bosnia and Herzegovina and Kosovo.
+Since then he has gone on to develop communication and social media skills with a variety of newspapers and non-governmental organisations including The Scottish Times, Amnesty International, Action Against Hunger and freelancing in Israel, Lebanon, the Palestinian Territories, Bosnia and Herzegovina and Kosovo.
 This wealth of experience, including several interviews, was boosted by the completion of a Masters in Conflict, Security and Development at King's College London in 2016 including studying modules focused on war, insurgency and occupation in the Middle East.

 ACTION AGAINST HUNGER